Shlomi Eldar: Career

 In 2012 Eldar released his book, Getting to Know Hamas, in which he revealed the channel of communication between Khaled Mashal, the leader of Hamas, and Israeli Prime Minister Ehud Olmert, through the mediation of a foreign diplomat and Shin Bet chief Yuval Diskin.
 The book won the Yitzhak Sade Award for military literature.

 In 2012 Eldar announced his resignation from Channel 10.

 In 2013 Eldar relocated to the United States, and served as researcher for Wilson Center and a lecturer at New York University and the University of Maryland.

 In 2015 Eldar participated in the Israeli reality TV show MasterChef VIP.

 In 2022 Eldar returned to Israel.

 In 2023 after the outbreak of Gaza war, Eldar returned to Channel 13 (previously named Channel 10) as a correspondent.

 In 2024 Eldar travelled to Cairo to meet wealthy Palestinian refugees.
 On this trip, Eldar revealed that Hamas divided Israel into territories and offered senior Palestinian officials goverenence of terroritories of Israel, believing that post October 7 Israel would be destroyed, as well as revealing Hamas's framework of expelling Jews out of the region after the takeover of Israel.

 In June 2024 Eldar published "Hamas: From a Charity Movement to War Criminals".
 The book is an updated and extended edition of his previous book "Getting to Know Hamas".
 The book dives into Prime Minister's Netanyahu policy of propping up Hamas and weakening the Palestinian Authority, after his return to the position of Prime Minister in the 2009 elections, and especially after the 2014 war in the Gaza Strip.
 Eldar argues that the policy did not stem from security or military considerations, but political ones.
+Eldar hosts a popular podcast with tens of thousands of listeners (The Shlomi Eldar Podcast), in which he invites a wide range of guests from the fields of politics, security, cinema, and music.
+In interviews, Eldar says that he invites to the studio people he finds interesting and who spark his curiosity.

+In 2026, Eldar released a new book, "Kidnapped: 843 Days of Abandonment" which covers the timeline and negotiations over releasing the hostages.
+The book claims Benjamin Netanyahu was personally alerted by the president of the United Arab Emirates that Hamas was planning a large-scale offensive against Israel a week before its 7 October 2023 attack, but did not act on the warning.
+Netanyahu has denied all the alligations in the book, and the Likud has announced they plan to sue Eldar and Haaretz newspaper for defamation.